PEP 712 – Adding a “converter” parameter to dataclasses.field

 Not converting default values

 There are pros and cons with both converting and not converting default values.
 Leaving default values as-is allows type-checkers and dataclass authors to expect that the type of the default matches the type of the field.
-However, converting default values has two large advantages:
+However, converting default values has three large advantages:

 - Simpler defaults.
 Allowing the default value to have the same type as user-provided values means dataclass authors get the same conveniences as their callers.